micro-ROS/micro-ROS.github.io/_docs/concepts/middleware/Micro_XRCE-DDS/index.md

 ## Application

 Micro XRCE-DDS is focused on microcontroller applications which require a publisher/subscriber architecture.
-Some examples of this kind of applications are those found in sensor network, IoT or robotics.
+Some examples of this kind of applications are those found in sensor networks, IoT or robotics.
 On this last regard, some companies such as [Renesas](https://www.sensorsmag.com/iot-wireless/mcus-support-dds-xrce-protocol-for-ros-2) and [ROBOTIS](https://xelnetwork.readthedocs.io/en/latest/) are using Micro XRCE-DDS as the middleware solution.
 Furthermore, [micro-ROS](https://microros.github.io) project, whose target is to put ROS2 onto microcontroller, has adopted Micro XRCE-DDS as the middleware layer.